Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/4-electronics-weatherproofing.md

 Please follow the appropriate directions for using your conformal coating of choice; different coats may require different cure times and different safety considerations.

 The below images display the parts on the electronics that we recommend covering with the conformal coat.
-You can coat more of the board if you would like, but try to avoid coating any of the connectors.
+You can coat more of the board if you would like, but try to avoid coating any of the connectors (highlighted in RED below).

 ### Bottom of the Raspberry Pi Compute Module 4